 We lived in London for 8 years.
 My children were born there and I adore it.
 To me London is home, just as much as Wales is.
 There is so much to do in London, some of it free.
 I miss it terribly.

 The main problem with London is the cost of living or staying there, that was what drove our move to Australia, housing is a lot cheaper in Queensland.

-Update: In 2014/15 we spent another 8 months living in London, we still love it and know this city really well.
+Update: In 2014/15 we spent another 8 months living in London and have been back for extended stays every year since.
+We love it and know this city really well.
 There are multiple London posts on this blog.

 Born and bred.
 Ogi Ogi Ogi!

 I’m very proud to be Welsh and I’m looking forward to my first Welsh Christmas in 6 or 7 years this year.